Bonsai Mary

 Care Tips: If you have trouble keeping your space consistently warm, consider investing in a space heater or heating mat specifically designed for plants.
 You can also try placing your Anthurium Ravenii on top of a tray filled with water and pebbles.

-This will help regulate the humidity around your plant and keep it from experiencing any unwanted fluctuations in temperature.
 On the other hand, if you live in an area where temperatures regularly exceed 85°F (29°C), you’ll need to take extra precautions when caring for your Anthurium Ravenii.

 In these warmer conditions, it’s important to provide plenty of shade and keep your plant away from any direct sunlight which can scorch its leaves.
-Additionally, make sure there is adequate ventilation around your plant as stagnant air can quickly become too hot for this species.

 Care Tips: If you live in an area prone to high temperatures or intense heatwaves, consider investing in a portable air conditioning unit or fan for your indoor plants.
-You can also create shade with curtains or blinds and move your Anthurium Ravenii away from windows during peak sunlight hours.

 Humidity Requirements